david-tejada/rango/readme.md

 In Edge, navigate to [edge://extensions/shortcuts](edge://extensions/shortcuts).

+## Settings

+There are several settings you can adjust to change the appearance of the hints and the overall behavior of the extension.
+To open the settings page you just need to use the command `rango settings`.

 ## Usage

 **Note**: The notation `<target>` in this readme can refer to a single or multiple hints chained with the word `and`.
 For example, the command `click any and bat` would click on the elements marked with the hints `a` and `b`.
 Most Rango commands accept multiple hints as target.